 The portion of the startup procedures concerning the well pumps should be strictly adhered to to prevent the rapid filling of an empty manifold.
 This situation could cause a harmful pressure wave to develop which has the potential to damage the filter media.
+Also, during initial startup, a siphon must be established in the suction of the well pumps.
+This will be done by filling and venting the piping and by slowly starting the system.

 The filter canisters operate by a surface filtration method, and their efficiency increases as a cake is built up on the surface of the media.
 Therefore, the build up of this cake is an important part of the filtration process.
 To prevent the migration of fines to the post filter, the ion exchange portion of the system should not be started until a cake has begun to be formed on the media.
 This can be verified by observing the turbidity of the filter effluent.
 When the filter train is started up, there will be an initial turbidity spike caused by smaller particles passing through the media.
 As the cake is built, these particles are stopped and the turbidity decreases.
-Once the turbidity reaches a level of 10 NTU or less, the ion exchange portion of the system can be started.
+Once the turbidity reaches a level of 5 NTU or less, the ion exchange portion of the system can be started.
 To prevent the breakdown of the cake, the system should not be started or stopped unnecessarily.